jchong9/phaser-frogger-game/README.md

 The game can also be found [here](https://phaser-frogger-game.vercel.app/)

+NOTE: It may be necessary to zoom out for the website/game to clearly see all the styling

 ## Purpose
-This project was built for for my final assignment in my Computer Science course in 2022.
+This project was built for my final assignment in my Computer Science course in 2022.
 By utilizing all of the knowledge we had learned that year, including algorithms and
 Javascript, I wanted to develop an application that could fully demonstrate the power of technology in a fun way.

 ## Technologies